j0ckinjz/Batch-Convert-Script/README.md

 Line 3,17,19,20 are not required to be changed, but you may change name based on what variable you'll be comparing in "If" statement.

 Line 16 should be changed to whatever variable/parameter you would like to compare.
-There is probably a table listing all available parameters for this, but I can't find it right now.
-Will update.
+See MediaInfo-Parameters.txt for parameters.

 Line 20 "If" value should be changed to your desired value for comparison.